google/hashr/README.md

 Currently implemented importers:

-1. TarGz, which extracts files from .tar.gz archives.
 1. GCP, which extracts file from base GCP disk [images](https://cloud.google.com/compute/docs/images)
 1. Windows, which extracts files from Windows installation media in ISO-13346 format.
 1. WSUS, which extracts files from Windows Update packages.
+1. GCR, which extracts file from container images stored in Google Container Registry.
+1. TarGz, which extracts files from .tar.gz archives.
+1. Deb, which extracts files Debian software packages.
+1. RPM, which extracts files from RPM software packages.
+1. Zip, which extracts files from .zip (and zip-like) archives.

 Once files are extracted and hashed results will be passed to the exporters, currently implemented exporters: